 This article first appeared in the News Watch column of the Christian Research Journal, volume17, number4 (1995).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 SAN FRANCISCO — It’s Halloween weekend in this freewheeling coastal city, and the crowds are frisky on the streetcars climbing the street alongside Grace Episcopal Cathedral.
 “Happy Halloween!” they shout to the bystanders waiting and fidgeting expectantly at the side entrance to the cathedral’s basement.

 To some of the people in this line, Halloween is not simply a time to dress in exotic costumes and collect candy.
 It’s a sacred time to honor the ancient pagan spiritualities they embrace.
 Matthew Fox is here, in the name of the Cosmic Christ, to help them do it.